megabytis/nodeGym/03-project-devtinder(PRACTICE)/devTinder-BACKEND/18-creating_multiple_routers.md

 ## **requestRouter**

 - POST /request/send/:status/:toUserID (status can be either "interested" or "ignored")
-- POST /request/review/accepted/:requestID
-- POST /request/review/rejected/:requestID
+- POST /request/review/:status/:requestID (here status can be either "accepted" or "rejected")

 ## **userRouter**